 Surprisingly, EEXIST evolved a perfect XOR gate in only 5 generations!
 Individual 22 in generation 5 scored a perfect 12800/12800 across all 8 possible input combinations.
 Figure 7.1 shows the bias gradients for this individual.
-Each triple of vertical lines shows an input or output region.
-SRC bias is in red (the upper region, at the top of the graph), DST bias is in blue (the lower region).
-BIAS = 0 at the top of the graph, with BIAS increasing towards the bottom.
-For reference, the titlebar shows the SRC and DST bias values at the point indicated by the cursor arrow (which is generally the point in the graph where $BIAS{SRC} + BIAS{DST}$ has its maximum value).
-These conventions are used anytime a bias graph is shown.
+The triples of vertical yellow lines show the input and output regions.
+SRC bias is in red, DST bias is in blue.
+For reference, the titlebar shows the SRC and DST bias values at the point indicated by the cursor arrow.